As of July 1, 2020

 Are ABC’s retail stores following any procedures to protect customers from the coronavirus?

 The cleanliness and safe operation of our stores remain a priority, particularly during this pandemic.
 In addition to our daily cleaning efforts in our stores, we’re increasing the time spent cleaning and sanitizing.
 Current evidence from the CDC suggests that novel coronavirus may remain viable for hours to days on surfaces made from a variety of materials.
 As a result, we are focusing attention on our most frequented areas such as checkout counters and bathrooms, and high-touch surfaces such as door handles and knobs.
 In addition, we’ve placed hand sanitizer at all registers for customer and employee use.
 For the health and safety of our employees and customers alike, we’ve installed Plexiglas shields at registers in all 388 of our stores.

 Effective May 1, 2020, all Virginia Alcoholic Beverage Control Authority employees are required to wear either the disposable/cloth facemasks provided by ABC or their own facemask.
 Effective May 29, all customers entering an ABC store must also wear a mask or face covering to shop in the store.
 If viewing a customer’s face is the only way to identify the customer for legality of age requirements, that customer will be asked to lower their mask briefly to certify the age.

 Finally, all stores are limiting the number of customers in the store at one time to no more than 10 to encourage social distancing.
 Stores have also installed social distancing markers to ensure customers stand at least six feet apart from one another.
-In addition, many stores are providing modified counter service where customers stand at a safe distance from others at the front of the store while ABC employees retrieve products at their request.
 We want customers to feel comfortable shopping in our stores and employees to feel safe coming to work.